dictation-toolbox/aenea/README.rst

 - Currently no encryption or authentication for remote control protocol (not a huge issue since it is typically used on single user systems via loopback).
 - Currently only fully supports a Linux host.
 Partial support for Windows is available, and OS X support is in development here: https://github.com/dopey/aenea-fork.
-- No actions for window management/etc on Gnome/KDE/etc. (pull requests welcome)

 The primary focus of this project is writing code, system administration, terminal use, etc, and it works quite well for those tasks.
-For writing prose, word processing, etc., this project is quite limited compared to using Dragon natively on Windows, though it is still quite usable for those tasks.
+For writing prose, word processing, etc., this project is quite limited compared to using Dragon natively on Windows, though it is still usable for those tasks.

 Current Status
 ---------------